bentoBAUX/bentobaux.github.io/_posts/2025-03-17-physically-based-parallax-occlusion-mapping-with-self-shadowing.md

 Here, `p` is the total projected UV offset in the direction of the light, scaled by `depthScale`.
 Dividing by `numLayers` gives us the UV step for each iteration.

-We then begin ray marching from the current texture coordinates and initial depth:
+We then begin ray marching from the current texture coordinates (calculated from Parallax Mapping) and initial depth:

 ```hlsl
 vec2 currentTexCoords = texCoords;